Hylaeosaurus/OperaPasswordLock/README.md

-# OperaPasswordLock
+# WindowsSecurityLogin

-OperaPasswordLock helps get a current users credentials by showing a fake Windows login screen, the output will be sent to a link such as requestbin which can be edited in 'MainWindow.xaml.cs'.
+WindowsSecurityLogin can help get a current users credentials by showing a fake windows security login screen, the output will be sent to a link such as requestbin which can be edited in 'MainWindow.xaml.cs'.

+(The web browser Opera was just used as an example to show what types of scenarios this can be used in.)

 * Windows 10
 * Changes based on accent color